ElizabethBrooks/TranscriptomeAnalysisPipeline_DaphniaUVTolerance/README.md

    * If *Encoding = Illumina 1.5*, then the phred score is 64
    * If *Encoding = Illumina 1.9*, then the phred score is 33
 2. Perform adapter trimming with [Trimmomatic][3] for paired-end data with two specified input files, and resulting in 4 output files.
 Output files consist of 2 files for the paired output where both reads survived the processing, and 2 for corresponding unpaired output where a read survived, but the partner read did not.
 Adapter trimming is achieved by the
-   1. Removal of adapters: *ILLUMINACLIP:/afs/crc.nd.edu/x86_64_linux/bio/Trimmomatic/0.32/adapters/TruSeq3-PE.fa:2:30:10*
+   1. Removal of adapters
-   2. Removal of leading low quality bases with a score below 3: *LEADING:3*
+   2. Removal of leading low quality bases with a score below 3
-   3. Removal of trailing low quality bases with a score below 3: *TRAILING:3*
+   3. Removal of trailing low quality bases with a score below 3
-   4. Scanning of reads with a 4-base wide sliding window and cutting when the average quality per base drops below 12: *SLIDINGWINDOW:4:15*
+   4. Scanning of reads with a 4-base wide sliding window and cutting when the average quality per base drops below 12
-   5. Dropping of reads below 36 bases long: *MINLEN:36*
+   5. Dropping of reads below 36 bases long
-   6. Cutting of specified number of bases from the start of the read: *HEADCROP:13*
+   6. Cutting of specified number of bases from the start of the read
-   7. Any additional parameters for necessary quality control...
+   7. Any additional parameters for necessary quality control... (**see QC guidelines in *Guidelines* directory**)
 3. Quality control check the trimmed paired reads to determine if “reads are good enough” to proceed.
 4. Map trimmed reads using a reference genome to perform sequence alignment with the [HISAT2][5] or [Tophat2][6] packages to
    1. Check the mapping efficiency of each job